kundanareddy2830/news_veracity_detector/README.md

 ## Backend Details

-- **API Server:** Exposes endpoints for news analysis via FastAPI.
-- **Analysis Pipeline:**
+The backend is a robust, asynchronous FastAPI server that orchestrates a multi-phase pipeline for news analysis.
+It leverages state-of-the-art language models and fact-checking APIs to provide a transparent, evidence-based credibility score for news articles.

+**Pipeline Phases:**
+1. **Ingestion:**
-  1. **Ingestion:** Crawls and cleans article content (from URL or raw text).
+   - Crawls and cleans article content from a URL or accepts raw text input.
+   - Uses advanced web scraping strategies (via [Crawl4ai](https://github.com/crawl4ai/crawl4ai)) to extract the main article body.
-  2. **Source Tiering:** Assigns a credibility tier to the publisher based on domain.
+   - Assigns a credibility tier to the publisher based on domain (e.g., Reuters = Tier 1, Infowars = Tier 5, etc.).
-  3. **Deconstruction:** Uses LLMs to extract factual claims and analyze bias.
+2. **Deconstruction:**
+   - Utilizes a large language model (Meta Llama 3 via Together AI) to extract up to 7 significant factual claims and generate a bias report.
+   - Outputs a structured JSON object with a bias summary and list of claims.
+3. **Evidence Gathering:**
-  4. **Evidence Gathering:** Fact-checks claims using Google Fact Check API and searches for corroboration in trusted sources.
+   - For each claim, queries the Google Fact Check API for existing fact-checks.
+   - Performs targeted Google searches (restricted to trusted domains) and scrapes top results for corroborating evidence.
+   - All evidence is collected asynchronously for efficiency.
-  5. **Synthesis & Scoring:** Synthesizes evidence, assigns verdicts, and computes a final credibility score.
+4. **Synthesis & Scoring:**
-- **Asynchronous Processing:** Handles long-running analysis in the background, allowing for scalable, responsive API usage.
+   - Uses OpenAI GPT (gpt-3.5-turbo or gpt-4o) to synthesize the evidence for each claim, assign a verdict (e.g., "Well-Supported", "Disputed"), and provide a rationale.
+   - Computes a final credibility score based on source tier, bias, and claim-level evidence.

+**Models & APIs Used:**
+- **Meta Llama 3 (Together AI):** Claim extraction & bias analysis
+- **OpenAI GPT (gpt-3.5-turbo / gpt-4o):** Evidence synthesis & verdict assignment
+- **Google Fact Check API:** Automated fact-checking

+**Async Architecture:**
+- All major steps are performed asynchronously for scalability and responsiveness.
+- Supports concurrent evidence gathering and claim analysis.

+**Example Output:**
+- Final report includes: credibility score, score breakdown, publisher tier, bias report, and claim-by-claim verdicts with evidence.

 ---